Code-Institute-Submissions/Judy-B-Stained-Glass/README.md

 [Webaim contrast checker](https://webaim.org/resources/contrastchecker/) - Used to check the contrast between the text font and background colours.

 [Chrome Dev Tools](https://developers.google.com/web/tools/chrome-devtools) - Used throughout the development of the website to quickly see changes and find problems.
-Used to view website on different devices.
+Also used to view website in different device views.

 [Lighthouse](https://developers.google.com/web/tools/lighthouse) in Chrome Dev Tools.